Ideas, Innovations and Entrepreneurship

 Reach for Change is a non-profit organisation founded by the Kinnevik Group and Sara Damber to improve children’s lives.
 We find and develop Change Leaders – local social entrepreneurs with innovations that solve pressing issues facing children.
 The entrepreneurs are helped to scale their innovations through seed funding, access to business expertise and networking opportunities.
 Launched in Sweden in 2010, we are now present 18 countries on three continents, supporting more than 400 entrepreneurs globally.
 We are steadily moving into more markets and increasing our global impact.

-For more information, please contact Innovation Office at Karolinska Institutet.
+For more information about education, please contact Unit for bioentrepreneurship (UBE) at Karolinska Institutet.